amandeepSingh-otu/Spam_Detector/README.md

 - ### User Interface Improvements

+    Apply the :focus pseudo-class to the links that alter the body's content, emphasizing the current page by setting a background color, adding a border, and adjusting the font color.
+    Implement the :hover pseudo-class to generate an animation for links influencing the body content.
+This pseudo-class mirrors the properties of the :focus pseudo-class but features a wider border for distinction.
+Additionally, introduce a transition property to ensure a smooth transition with all changes occurring in 0.2 seconds.
+    Utilize the Google Chart library and JavaScript to create two pie charts that visualize the precision and accuracy of the model.

 - ### Data
     To enhance the accuracy of our probability estimates, we merged the contents of 'ham1' and 'ham2' directories into a single 'ham' dataset.
 This consolidation allowed us to incorporate a broader range of legitimate email vocabulary, leading to more refined probability calculations.